- GRIEF SUPPORT

 If patients feel their health is declining, a Hope nurse can evaluate the patient to determine if they are eligible for hospice care.

-AIC families are also welcome to attend Hope’s education series that provides resources and support to caregivers of patients with life-limiting or disabling conditions.
-Learn more about the Family Caregiver Education Series, which is provided at no cost to community members.
+AIC families are also welcome to attend Hope’s education series that provides resources and support to caregivers of family members with life-limiting or disabling conditions.
+Learn more about the Family Caregiver Education Series, which is provided at no cost to both our client families and the public in our service area.
+Several classes are dedicated to dementia-related care.